-What Is a Mortgage in Principle And Why Does It Matter When Buying a Home?
+๐Ÿค” What Is a Mortgage in Principle And Why Does It Matter When Buying a Home? ๐Ÿค”

-A Mortgage in Principle (sometimes called an Agreement in Principle, Decision in Principle or AIP) is a statement from a mortgage lender saying they may be willing to lend you a certain amount of money based on some initial financial checks.
+A Mortgage in Principle, sometimes called an Agreement in Principle or Decision in Principle, is a statement from a mortgage lender saying they may be willing to lend a certain amount of money based on some initial financial checks.

-It isn’t a formal mortgage offer, but it gives you a realistic indication of what you may be able to borrow before you begin seriously house hunting.
+It is not a formal mortgage offer, but it provides a realistic indication of what could potentially be borrowed before serious house hunting begins.

 To provide this, lenders will usually look at information such as: